Homunculi all the way down

 2.1 Interactive POMDPs

-Gmytrasiewicz and Doshi’s interactive partially observable Markov decision processes (I-POMDPs) (Gmytrasiewicz and Doshi 2005) give a clean formulation of recursive belief.
-The state space is augmented with models of the other agents, which themselves include models of this agent, and so on.
+Gmytrasiewicz and Doshi’s interactive partially observable Markov decision processes (I-POMDPs) (Gmytrasiewicz and Doshi 2005) provide one formulation of recursive belief.
+The state space of any one agent is augmented with models of the other agents, which themselves include models of this agent, and so on.
 A finitely-nested I-POMDP truncates the recursion at level \(k\) — agents at level 0 treat others as noise; level 1 models level-0s; level 2 models level-1s; and so on.
-This is an operationalisation of “reduced rank”: the recursion is cut off, and the depth is a tunable resource.
+This is an operationalisation of “reduced rank”: the recursion is cut off, and the depth is tunable.

-Related work in game theory:
+Suggestively related work in game theory:

 • Quantal response equilibrium (McKelvey and Palfrey 1995), where bounded rationality is modelled by stochastic best-response rather than a deeper recursion.